unascribed-archive/Visage/README.md

  - RabbitMQ

 ### Master
-All Lapitar systems need a master instance.
+All Visage systems need a master instance.
 This handles all frontend requests and manages the delegation of jobs, and also manages the cache.

 A master can also offer a fallback slave for when no other slaves are available.
 It defaults to software rendering.
 As